Sheepolution/batteries/readme.md

 * Add `random.unique` which returns a function that gives a random value not equal to the previous value.
 * Add `random.weighted` which return a random value based on the weights of the values.
 * Add `random.weighted_auto` which returns a function that gives a random value based on the values that have appeared in previous calls.
+* Add `random.unique_weighted` which returns a function that gives a random value based on the values that have appeared in previous calls, not equal to the previous value.
 * Add `random.chance` which returns true or false based on a percentage.
 * Add `random.chance_auto` which returns a function that gives a random boolean value based on the values that have appeared in previous calls.